Vishal-46/Vishal-46/README.md

 Welcome to my GitHub!
 I’m an **Aspiring Data Scientist** and **Technology Innovator**, passionate about creating impactful solutions using **AI**, **Machine Learning**, and **Data Science**. 🚀

-I’m on a journey to **learn**, **create**, and **push boundaries** by experimenting with new technologies and tools.
+I’m on a journey to **learn**, **create**, and **crush limits** by experimenting with new technologies and tools.
 My goal is to combine data and creativity to develop solutions that can change the world.

 <p align="center">
   <img src="https://i.pinimg.com/originals/7f/fa/71/7ffa71c12e21dece378a8472b9e1a878.gif" alt="Aspiring Data Scientist GIF" width="60%" />